Reference · Model v3 · Last Retrained Q1 2026

 What are the 4 prediction engines?

-GovGreed runs 4 forward-looking prediction engines daily, all orchestrated by the refresh_all_predictions() RPC.
-Engine 1 — Committee Markup — starts from the upcoming_markups schedule, maps committee members to the bill's affected sector, and predicts which politicians are likely to trade before the markup.
+GovGreed runs 4 forward-looking prediction engines daily.
+Engine 1 — Committee Markup — starts from the committee markup calendar, maps committee members to the bill's affected sector, and predicts which politicians are likely to trade before the markup.
 Engine 2 — Pattern — detects recurring dollar-cost averaging behavior using 3 purchases over 120 days as a threshold, flagging politicians who are due for their next buy.
-Engine 3 — Signal Bridge — converts high-score signal_scores rows directly into forward predictions.
-Engine 4 — Bill Correlation — uses the 256,112 bill_trade_correlations records to identify politicians who historically trade around specific bills.
+Engine 3 — Signal Bridge — converts high-score signals directly into forward predictions.
+Engine 4 — Bill Correlation — uses 256,112 historical bill–trade pairings to identify politicians who consistently trade around specific bills.
 Combined output: 819 active predictions across 76 politicians as of April 2026.
-All predictions are queryable through the predictions_latest view.

 Where does the data come from?